Performance Medicine 12 min read

 For General Health and Longevity

 Emerging longevity research suggests that the oxidative system deserves the most attention for health-span.
-Dr. Peter Attia and others have popularized Zone 2 training—sustained moderate-intensity work that maximizes mitochondrial function—as a cornerstone of longevity-oriented exercise.
+Zone 2 training—sustained moderate-intensity work that maximizes mitochondrial function—is now widely recognized as a cornerstone of longevity-oriented exercise.
 A balanced weekly program for health might include three to four Zone 2 sessions of 30–60 minutes, two strength sessions (which naturally train the phosphagen and glycolytic systems), and one higher-intensity interval session to maintain VO2max.

 For Athletic Performance